MrCocoNuat/tiny-simon/design.md

   frequency generator more accurate.
 If you do not care about 440Hz actually being 440Hz this can be left out; Microchip guarantees that the clock is no more than 10% inaccurate anyway.
-  - DDRB, the Data Direction register, controls whether the output driver is turned on or off for each pin.
+  - DDRB, the port B Data Direction register, controls whether the output driver is turned on or off for each pin.
 Here, only pin1 should be an output, so we set the first bit from the right, starting from zero.
+Note that the accessible pins on the ATTINY*5 series are all on port B.
   - ADMUX, the ADC multiplex register, controls what the reference volltage and inputs to the ADC should be.
 Here, we want the ADC to be able to measure voltages all the way up to Vcc, so set the reference voltage to that by setting